List of unproduced Image Comics projects: League of Extraordinary Gentlemen TV series

 In 2013, Fox was ordering a pilot for the television version of LoEG with Michael Green serving as writer and executive producer.
 Should the project go to series, showrunner Erwin Stoff was to also executive produce.
 Neither Moore nor O'Neill were not involved on the series.
 It had also been reported that the pilot episode would still be broadcast, even if Fox opted not to green-light the series.

 Pax Romana miniseries

 Syfy announced in April 2014 to adapt Pax Romana into a miniseries.
 Matthew Federman and Stephen Scaia (Warehouse 13) were writing the show, with Scaia and David Alpert (The Walking Dead) executive producing and Jonathan Hickman serving as a co-executive producer.

 Rat Queens TV series

-In 2014, Pūkeko Pictures and Heavy Metal magazine announced their intent to adapt Rat Queens as a 30-minute animated television series.
+In 2014, Pukeko Pictures and Heavy Metal magazine announced their intent to adapt Rat Queens as a 30-minute animated television series.

 Five Ghosts TV series

 In October 2014, SyFy announced that a series based on Five Ghosts was under development.
 The pilot was to be produced by Universal Cable Productions, Black Mask Studios and BenderSpink.